It is not possible to load the page you were looking for on KNVB.com.

 Do you use an adblocker?
 Try turning it off and reload the page.

-The Toto KNVB Beker competition is there for the entire country.
+The TOTO KNVB Beker competition is there for the entire country.
 Known internationally as the Dutch Cup, the knockout tournament brings together the big names in professional football and the smaller amateur sides.
-The winners of the Toto KNVB Beker final are guaranteed at least six Europa League matches the following season.
+The winners of the TOTO KNVB Beker final are guaranteed at least six Europa League matches the following season.

-The Toto KNVB Beker, also known as the KNVB Cup or Dutch Cup, offers great chances for all those taking part: a unique opportunity to play on the highest stage, find new challenges and spot new talent.
+y on the highest stage, find new challenges and spot new talent.
 A chance to clinch a major prize and a ticket to Europe.
 And for each club, player and fan, the wonderful prospect of enjoying football to the full.

 The KNVB Cup brings out Dutch passion for football